 Add more content to your site consistently.
 It will make it more attractive both to your visitors and search engines alike.

-Start small with a Facebook campaign and ignore the noise on other social media channels, to begin with.
+To begin with start small with a Facebook campaign and ignore the noise on other social media channels.

 Implementing the above ideas and including the cost of running your eCommerce store will give you a monthly outlay of around £700.